Email Us

 The last leg today – sob - is to drive your campervan hire back to JUCY Melbourne Airport branch, a straight journey of 2.5 or 3 hours, respectively.
 Don’t worry, the crew will be waiting to hear your travel tales, and with a box of tissues if you’re feeling a little teary that your 10-day JUCY Victoria campervan road trip has come to a close.
 But remember, we’re not going anywhere, so this is just hasta la vista, baby; we’ll see you next time!

 Can you taste the freedom you’d experience on this Victoria campervan road trip?
 Sweet – us too!
-Book your JUCY campervan hire and get back out there today!
+Book your JUCY campervan hire in Australia and get back out there today!

 Call us on 1800 150 850 or BOOK NOW